-Dawn phenomenon.
-The dawn phenomenon is the end result of a combination of natural body changes that occur during the sleep cycle and can be explained as follows.
-Between 3 and 8 a.m., your body starts to increase the amounts of counter-regulatory hormones (growth hormone, cortisol, and catecholamines).
-These hormones work against insulin's action to drop blood sugars.
-The increased release of these hormones, at a time when bedtime insulin is wearing out, results in an increase in blood sugars.
-These combined events cause your body's blood sugar levels to rise in the morning.
+The dawn phenomenon.
+This is the end result of a combination of natural body changes that happen while you’re asleep.
+Between 3 a.m. and 8 a.m., your body starts to increase the amounts of certain hormones that work against insulin's action to drop blood sugar levels.
+They enter your system just as your bedtimeinsulin is wearing out and sugar levels rise.

-Somogyi effect.
-This condition is named after the doctor who first wrote about it.
-It is also called "rebound hyperglycemia."
-Although the cascade of events and end result -- high blood sugar levels in the morning -- is the same as in the dawn phenomenon, the cause is more "man-made" in the Somogyi effect (a result of poor diabetes management).
-The term refers to pattern of high morning sugars preceded by an episode of hypoglycemia (usually with no symptoms, but night sweats can be a sign).
-Your blood sugar may drop too low in the middle of the night, so your body counters by releasing hormones to raise the sugar levels.
-This could happen if you took too much insulin earlier or if you did not have enough of a bedtime snack.
+The Somogyi effect.
+Named after the doctor who first wrote about it, this is also called "rebound hyperglycemia."
+The term refers to pattern of high morning sugars preceded by an episode of low blood sugar, or hypoglycemia (usually with no symptoms, but night sweats can be a sign).
+Your blood sugar may drop too low in the middle of the night, so your body counters by releasing hormones to raise it.
+This could happen if you took too much insulin earlier or if you didn’t have enough of a bedtime snack.

 Get the latest Diabetes newsletter delivered to your inbox!